jfangmeier/mnbrand/README.md

 The goal of **mnbrand** is to make it easier to implement the [official State of Minnesota color palette](https://mn.gov/portal/brand/style-guide/colors/) in ggplot2.
+This package also includes a theme function for flextable to create tables in R Markdown for Word and PowerPoint.
 Future versions of this package will include other functions/templates to implement the State of Minnesota branding in reports and other data products.

 ## Installation